SkylineCommunications/dataminer-docs/connector-help/connector_help/Imagine Communications SFP6800+D - Rx2.md

 Imagine Communications SFP6800+D - Rx2

 This driver can be used to view information and configure settings of **Rx2 cards** connected to the Imagine Communications SFP6800+D Chassis.
-This includes information regarding HDMI, CMPST, Electrical, Opticaland Alarming (Signal Loss of SFP) of the Rx2 cage.
+This includes information regarding HDMI, CMPST, Electrical, Optical and Alarming (Signal Loss of SFP) of the Rx2 cage.

 ## About